 What is the Role of the Breakthrough to Nursing Committee?

 Breakthrough to Nursing® (BTN) is NSNA’s® project to increase the number and diversity of students choosing nursing as a career.
 The project was established because of NSNA’s® concern over the inadequacy of health care delivery to minority group members and the lack of minority group health care providers.
-The objectives of the project are to promote career opportunities in nursing, with a focus on substantially increasing the number of students from groups who traditionally have been underrepresented in American nursing, and to encourage the nursing educational system to be more responsive to the needs of these students.
+The objectives of the project are to promote career opportunities in nursing, with a focus on substantially increasing the number of students from groups who traditionally have been underrepresented in American nursing.
 The project has been supported by NSNA since 1965.
 Its effectiveness seems due, in part, to the peer relationship that can be established between nursing students and minority group elementary, middle and high school students.
-In addition, through the Foundation of the NSNA, scholarships support is available for diverse nursing students to increase the number of registered nurses from ethnic minorities in the profession.
+In addition, through the Foundation of the NSNA, scholarship support is available for diverse nursing students to increase the number of registered nurses from ethnic minorities in the profession.

 BTN also teaches nursing students to be culturally competent in their care of all patients.
 Resolutions passed by the NSNA House of Delegates has expanded the Project to include the recruitment of students from all underrepresented populations.

-Jaleighya Townsend, Director and Chair, Breakthrough to Nursing Committee Winter-Spring Memo
+Julia Chan, BTN Director and Chair, Breakthrough to Nursing Committee, Summer Memo

 The name National Student Nurses’ Association, Inc. (NSNA)® may be used only by official NSNA school and state constituents with the following wording: (Insert name of school or state association) is an official constituent of the National Student Nurses’ Association, Inc.® No other wording is acceptable without NSNA’s® permission.
 The NSNA® logo may not be used by anyone, including members of school or state chapters.